Andereoo/TkinterWeb/docs/TKINTERWEB.md

 ---
 #### `image(full=False)`
 Return the name of a new Tk image containing the rendered document.
-The returned image should be deleted when the script has finished with it.
 Note that this command is mainly intended for automated testing.
 Be wary of running this command on large documents.
 Does not work on Windows unless experimental Tkhtml is used.